Home » Edinburgh »

 But as fate would have it, a few days before the grand opening, the lady passed away.

-Edinburgh’s superstitious people saw this as a bad sign, but they didn’t know that it would worsen.
+Edinburgh’s superstitious people saw this as a bad sign but didn’t know it would worsen.

 The city authorities decided to continue with the plan – and instead of the elderly lady walking across the Bridge, her coffin ‘crossed’ the South Bridge.

-Most of the city people believed the South Bridge was cursed and refused to use it for many years.
+Most city people believed the South Bridge was cursed and refused to use it for many years.

 With time, Edinburgh’s South Bridge started to see traffic, and now merchants wanted to build shops along the top of the Bridge to capitalize on the crowd.